 All this only fits well with the picture painted of the Hyksos: a civilization in their own right, living within Egypt, powerful in might.
 Perhaps it’s also no wonder, then, that the Exodus numbers given (just over two centuries later) are so enormous—and why Manetho speaks of the Hyksos during their latter years in Egypt fielding hundreds of thousands of footmen.
 These were indeed—to use the terminology of the book of Exodus—“footmen,” the “hosts” or armies of Israel (Exodus 6:26; 12:37, 51; Numbers 1:3).
 It’s also evidently one of the reasons why the native Egyptian pharaoh—ruling over a population generally estimated for this period as being around 3 million people—worried that these rapidly multiplying foreigners were becoming “more and mightier than we” (Exodus 1:9; King James Version).

 Of course, all this does not mean that all Hyksos were necessarily Israelites, full-blood descendants of Jacob/Israel.
-Archaeologists have indeed revealed evidence of some degree of what has been called “multiculturalism” among their community while in Egypt.
+Archaeologists have indeed revealed evidence of some degree of “multiculturalism” among their community while in Egypt.
 But again, the Bible itself reveals that at the time of the Exodus, along with the Israelites, a “mixed multitude went up also with them” (Exodus 12:38).
 The same chapter also contains provisions for those of other nations seeking to become part of the “congregation of Israel.”

 But How Monotheistic?